 Unfortunately, the most comfortable mattresses (like most of those made with memory foam) have a tendency to sleep hot.
 If you find yourself waking up sweaty in the middle of the night, you are not just losing sleep.
 You are also creating the perfect conditions for mold and mildew in your sleep environment.

-If you are experiencing pain at night, the very first thing you should do is consult your chiropractor or orthopedic professional.
+If you are experiencing joint pain at night, the very first thing you should do is consult your chiropractor or orthopedic professional.
 They can help you diagnose the issues you are facing and target them by changing your environment and mattress.

 In general, mattresses that are too firm or too old (7-10 years or more) do not conform as well to your unique body shape and posture.
 This reduces the amount of support they provide and increases pressure points.
 Pressure points result in pain.
 Innerspring mattresses are much more likely to have this problem.
 Ask your doctor about sleep solutions that provide ample support without rigidity.

 Ultimately, getting better sleep is a health issue.
 Your mattress can contribute to the quality and quantity of your sleep.
-This in turn affects your performance and concentration during the day.
-Take some time to improve your sleep (and your quality of life!) by consulting your doctor about the best mattress for you.
+This in turn affects your performance and concentration during the following day.
+Take some time to improve your sleep (and your quality of life) by consulting your doctor about the best mattress for you.